 Are you planning your holidays in Croatia?
 Did you maybe consider a sailing holiday?
 Yes?
 Great, I have a lot to talk to you about!

-If you are a bigger group of friends, 10 or maybe 12, I would recommend you to rent a catamaran.
+If you are a bigger group of friends, 10 or maybe 12, we would recommend you rent a catamaran.

 You have more space for all your bathing suits and slippers, towels and cocktails, dancing and chilling on the deck.

 On a catamaran, you have a net in front of it so you can sunbathe all summer long.
 Or as long as your holiday lasts.